 - Flexibility is agreed within individual portfolios, considering the team’s work arrangements.

 - Employee productivity will drive the ways of working decisions and the locations where activities are best performed.

 - Blended ways of working will apply between on-campus and off-campus locations, and all campuses (e.g. meetings may involve people working at Hawthorn, Croydon, Wantirna and home).

 The transition to campus Activiti process is no longer required for individuals or teams.

 These activities may occur on a one-off basis or as a regular occurrence.

 In Activiti you will need to specify your Executive Group member to approve your request.
 If you are unsure who your Executive Group member is, view the list of Executive Group members on our website.

-Visitors attending campus
+Visitors and contractors attending campus

 Starting 23 April 2021, the following steps should be taken for visitors or contractors coming onto campus:

 - The Swinburne manager or person responsible for the visit must ensure that all visitors or contractors scan the QR code system and follow all on-campus protocols while on campus